Yamanaka-Lab-TUAT/DNN-NMT/README.md

 <a id="6"></a>
 #### Training NN
-- If you want to train our NN using the datasets provided in this project, you need to do the following procedures:
+- If you want to train the NN using the datasets provided in this project, you need to do the following procedures:

 1. You can download the datasets from <a href="http://web.tuat.ac.jp/~yamanaka/opendata.html">Yamanaka research group@TUAT</a>.
 1. Save the datasets in the directory named "./trainingdata/".